ousatov-ua/dns-filtering/README.md

 ```
 ## Bind9 + RPZ + dnsdist

+Documentation to be added.

+## PowerDNS recursor + RPZ + dnsdist

-To be added.
+Documentation to be added.

 ## Knot-resolver + AdguardHome

-To be added.
+Documentation to be added.

 # Other stuff
 There are some optimizations here: